Mislearning from Censored Data: The Gambler's Fallacy and Other Correlational Mistakes in Optimal-Stopping Problems: Model

 The stage game is a two-period optimal-stopping problem.
 In the first period, the agent draws $x_{1}\in\mathbb{R}$ and decides whether to stop.
-If she stops at $x_{1},$ her payoff is $u_{1}(x_{1})$ and the stage game ends.
-Otherwise, she continues to the second period, where she draws $x_{2}\in\mathbb{R}.$ The stage game then ends with the agent getting payoffs $u_{2}(x_{1},x_{2})$.
+If she stops, her payoff is $u_{1}(x_{1})=x_{1}$ and the stage game ends.
+If she continues, she incurs a cost $\kappa\in\mathbb{R}$, enters the second period, then draws $x_{2}\in\mathbb{R}$.
+(This $\kappa$ may also be negative, a subsidy for continuing.)
+There is probability $0\le q<1$ that the first draw can be recalled in the second period and the agent can pick the best of the two draws, but with complementary probability the first draw is no longer available.
+So the agent's expected payoff from continuing, conditional on the draws, is $u_{2}(x_{1},x_{2})=q\cdot\max(x_{1},x_{2})+(1-q)x_{2}-\kappa$.
+Both $q$ and $\kappa$ are known parameters.